Retainage Laws State Guides Educational Only

 That is why a retainage workflow that seems to work fine on one project can become risky on another.
 A team may apply the same percentage, same assumptions, and same presentation style from job to job without stopping to confirm whether the governing framework is actually the same.

-In real life, that means billing teams need to think about more than just the math.
+In real life, billing teams need to think about more than just the math.
 They also need to think about whether the logic behind the numbers fits the project.
 Even a clean spreadsheet can reflect the wrong assumption.

 Public vs private construction retainage